takanory/slides/20200510pyconhk/PITCHME.md

 * 2017: Kumamoto
 * 2018: Osaka, Fukuoka, Hiroshima
 * 2019: Sapporo, Okinawa, Hiroshima
-* 2020: Shizuoka, Kumamoto, Hiroshima
+* 2020: Shizuoka(, Kumamoto, Hiroshima)

 Note:
+* This is list of PyCon mini events in Japan
+* It has been held 13 times in 7 cities.
 * TODO: 地図を入れる

 ---